Blaydon RFC

 Blaydon Rugby Club is an English semi-professional rugby union team.
-The first team currently play in the fifth tier of the English rugby union system Regional 1 North East following their relegation from National League 2 North at the end of the 2022–23 season.
+The first team currently plays in the fifth tier of the English rugby union system Regional 1 North East and the 2nd XV participates in Counties 2 Durham & Northumberland North.
 Their home ground is at Crow Trees, Swalwell, Tyne and Wear.

 Youth rugby

 Blaydon run various youth teams, ranging from under-7 to under-19.